Alisafi66/Fire-Alarm-System/README.md

 It reads sensor data from the fire as well as smoke sensors and makes a comparison with preset thresholds.
 In case a sensor value crosses the set threshold (for either smoke or fire), the Red LED and Buzzer will be turned on, displaying "Fire Detected!" or "Smoke Detected!" on the OLED.
 A 10-second time constant initializes the system reset action if the condition is cleared.
 The system then returns to its normal operation, with the Green LED on.
-Current Status:
+# Current Status:
-System Functionality: System functioning is as expected.
+**System Functionality**: System functioning is as expected.
 The Green LED is on, defaulting to showing real-time readings from the fire and smoke sensors on the OLED display.
-Fire Detection: Upon detection of fire by the sensor, the Red LED, buzzer, and water pump are initiated, and on the OLED it shows "Fire Detected!"
+**Fire Detection**: Upon detection of fire by the sensor, the Red LED, buzzer, and water pump are initiated, and on the OLED it shows "Fire Detected!"
-Smoke Detection: When it checks smoke, it makes the Red LED plus buzzer and water pump operational, meanwhile displaying "Smoke Detected!" on the OLED.
+Smoke Detection**: When it checks smoke, it makes the Red LED plus buzzer and water pump operational, meanwhile displaying "Smoke Detected!" on the OLED.
-Relay and Water Pump: The relay is used to control the water pump for detecting fire or smoke.
+**Relay and Water Pump**: The relay is used to control the water pump for detecting fire or smoke.
 # What Else:
 # Blynk IoT Integration Done:
 Well, add a Blynk dashboard for ensuring real-time remote monitoring via that.
 Also, add the provision for controlling the water pump through Blynk—switch it on from any remote location upon fire.
 Water Pump Integration: